Baylor vs. Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas Stats and Trends

-- In Texas' seven games this year, it has four wins against the spread.
+- Texas has played seven games, with four wins against the spread.

-- The Longhorns have been underdogs by 2.5 points or more one time this year and have not covered the spread once.
+- This season, the Longhorns are winless ATS when entering a game as an underdog of 3 points or more.

-- Texas has hit the over in 57.1% of its opportunities this season (four times in seven games with a set point total).
+- Texas has gone over the point total in 57.1% of its opportunities this year (four times over seven games with a set point total).

 - Texas is 4-3 against the spread and 4-3 overall in games when it puts up more than 18.7 points.

-- Texas is 4-1 against the spread and 4-1 overall when the team churns out more than 335.0 yards.
+- In games that Texas totals over 335 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Longhorns have turned the ball over eight times, three fewer times than the Bears have forced turnovers (11).
+- This year the Longhorns have eight turnovers, three fewer than the Bears have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.